21 Brazil scientists snub medals in row with Bolsonaro

-BRASILIA: Twenty-one scientists awarded one of Brazil's highest honors, the National Order of Scientific Merit, rejected their medals Saturday (Nov 6) after President Jair Bolsonaro withdrew two colleagues whose work apparently discomfited his government from the list of honorees.
+BRASILIA: Twenty-one scientists awarded one of Brazil's highest honours, the National Order of Scientific Merit, rejected their medals on Saturday (Nov 6) after President Jair Bolsonaro withdrew two colleagues whose work apparently discomfited his government from the list of honorees.

-The far-right president named 25 people Wednesday to receive the honor, which Brazil created in 1992 to recognize the most important contributions to science and technology.
+The far-right president named 25 people on Wednesday to receive the honour, which Brazil created in 1992 to recognise the most important contributions to science and technology.

 However, two days later, he withdrew the names of two prominent scientists from the list.

-In protest, all 20 of the other scientists and one of the three "national personalities" named by Bolsonaro to receive the honor rejected their medals in an open letter.
+In protest, all 20 of the other scientists and one of the three "national personalities" named by Bolsonaro to receive the honour rejected their medals in an open letter.

 "This is yet another clear demonstration of the persecution of scientists and the latest step in the current government's systematic attack on science and technology," they said.